Eauix/Super-Tux-Additions/Health-Bar/Readme.md

 - `set_damage(x)` - Makes everything that hurts the player take `x` health points by default.
 Recommended to use with ambient areas that should deal more damage, for example lava or spikes.
 But probably it's tricky to use, since you have to set the damage to a value when the player enters the area and set back to the default value when the player exits the area.

 - `hide()` and `unhide()` - Makes the health bar invisible or visible again.
 Recommended to use during cutscenes or when going from one sector to another, to prevent a duplicated bar visual glitch.

+- `start_health()` - Starts the `use_health()` script loop in a separate thread, so it doesn't interrupt the execution of the main script that would otherwise only proceed to the next line when the health bar stopped being used.

+- `spawn_heart(x, y)` - Spawns a healing item at the desired position told by `x` and `y`.

 ## Notice: